sinclairzx81/appex/readme.md

 }
 ```

-note: wildcard functions should be declared last in any module scope. this way, specific route declared in this scope
+note: wildcard functions should be declared last in any module scope. this way, other function types in this scope
 will be resolved first.